1x55/plant_plate/README.md

 - https://plant-plate.netlify.app/

 **Tech used:**
-- HTML, CSS, JavaScript, Tailwind, DaisyUI and CSS Theme-Change
+- HTML, CSS, JavaScript, Tailwind CSS, DaisyUI and CSS Theme-Change

 ## Lessons Learned:
 - API Integration: successfully integrated the Open Food Facts API to fetch and display product information based on barcode inputs, demonstrating your ability to work with external data sources.